Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 @subsection upgrade_740_BRepPrimAPI_MakeRevol Changes in BRepPrimAPI_MakeRevol algorithm
 Previously the algorithm could create a shape with the same degenerated edge shared between some faces.
 Now it is prevented.
 The algorithm creates the different copy of this edge for each face.
 The method *Generated(...)* has been changed in order to apply restriction to the input shape: input shape can be only of type VERTEX, EDGE, FACE or SOLID.
 For input shape of another type the method always returns empty list.

-@subsection upgrade_740_extremaalgo Changes in behavior of Extrema algorithms

-Since OCCT 7.4.0 exception is thrown on the attempt of taking points in case of infinite number of solution (IsParallel status).
-Request of distances is available as before.
-Method NbExt() always returns 1 in such cases.

 @subsection upgrade_740_removed Removed features
 * The following methods of the class *BRepAlgoAPI_BooleanOperation* have been removed as obsolete or replaced:
   - *BuilderCanWork* can be replaced with *IsDone* or *HasErrors* method.